robriks/blockchain-developer-bootcamp-final-project/README.md

 IMPORTANT: This means `npx hardhat test` will NOT compile or properly run the tests (there is not even the standard "test" directory).

 Instead, navigate into the directory named: "truffle-test-inside-this-directory" and then run `truffle test` to execute (and grade :) ) my 46 passing tests.
 This MUST be the command used to run the Solidity test files in the truffle-test-inside-this-directory folder, because they rely on Truffle and NOT Hardhat like the rest of the project.
-I understand this is a bit unusual and inconvenient but given the time constraints for the final project due date and the fact that I have thus shown competence in building a dapp using two frameworks, both Truffle and Hardhat, I hope this won't detract from my final grade and maybe even earn me some extra credit ;P .
+I understand this is a bit unusual and inconvenient but given the time constraints for the final project due date and the fact that I have thus shown competence in building a dapp using two frameworks, both Truffle and Hardhat.

 Why use both Truffle and Hardhat?
 Since there was more recent documentation available, I decided to use Hardhat to develop my front-end after originally having written my contracts and tests using Truffle.
 I originally chose to use Truffle to write Solidity tests because I wanted to really delve into Solidity as a language to become fluent in it as fast as possible.
 After having migrated to Hardhat, and halfway through working on my front-end, I belatedly realized that Hardhat does not support Solidity tests.
 Since Hardhat does not support tests written in Solidity, this project instead includes a nested truffle project to run the Solidity tests from.